 Almost 25 percent of women diagnosed with breast cancer will eventually die of that disease (SEER Cancer Statistics Review, 1975-2015, National Cancer Institute, published online April 2018).
-This week, Dr. Wolfgang Janni presented data showing that breast cancer patients who received a weekly telephone call recommending healthful lifestyles had:
+Dr. Wolfgang Janni presented data showing that breast cancer patients who received a weekly telephone call recommending healthful lifestyles had:

 • a 35 percent greater two-year survival rate than women who were told of the benefits of a healthy lifestyle in preventing recurrences of breast cancer, but were not called weekly